William Fairfax

-William Fairfax (1691–1757) was a political appointee of the British Crown in several colonies as well as a planter and politician in the Colony of Virginia.
-Fairfax served as Collector of Customs in Barbados, Chief Justice and governor of the Bahamas; and Customs agent in Marblehead, Massachusetts before being reassigned to the Virginia colony.
+William Fairfax (1691 – 1757) was a British-born customs official, judge, planter and politician who spent much of his life in the colony of Virginia.
+Fairfax served as Collector of Customs in Barbados, Chief Justice and governor of the Bahamas; and Customs agent in Marblehead, Massachusetts, before being reassigned to the Colony of Virginia.

-In the Virginia Colony, Fairfax acted as a land agent for his cousin's vast holdings in the colony's northeast corner, known as the Northern Neck Proprietary.
+In Virginia, Fairfax acted as a land agent for his cousin's vast holdings in the Northern Neck Proprietary.
 Also a tobacco planter himself, Fairfax was elected to the House of Burgesses representing King William County within the proprietary, which he helped split so that Fairfax County was created.
 Appointed to the Governor's Council, he rose to become its president (effectively the colony's lieutenant governor).
 Fairfax also commissioned the construction of his plantation called Belvoir in what became Fairfax County to honor his family.

 Early life

-William Fairfax was born in London and baptized in Yorkshire in 1691, the second son of Henry Fairfax (d.
+Fairfax was born in London and baptized in Yorkshire in 1691, the second son of Henry Fairfax (d.
 1708) and grandson of Henry Fairfax, 4th Lord Fairfax of Cameron.
 His elder brother was in line to inherit the title.
 The family also included a daughter, Mary Fairfax, who married this brother's friend William Philip Warder in 1730.

 Early career

 As a young man, he served in the Royal Navy under his kinsman, Capt.
 Fairfax, as well as in the army in Spain.
 Sailing to the English colonies in the Caribbean, Fairfax served as the Customs agent in Barbados and as Chief Justice of the Bahamas under Woodes Rogers.
-He served as governor of the Bahamas after Rogers' departure.
-However, the despite marrying, climate did not agree with him, so in 1725 he secured an appointment as customs collector at Marblehead and Salem, Massachusetts.
+However, the Bahamian climate did not agree with him, so in 1725 he secured an appointment as customs collector at Marblehead and Salem, Massachusetts.

 Meanwhile, his titled cousin, Thomas Fairfax, 6th Lord Fairfax of Cameron inherited an extensive grant of land on the Northern Neck of Virginia.
 Residing in England in Leeds Castle, Lord Fairfax used a succession of land agents to manage his vast Virginia property.
 As discussed below, upon reading the 1732 obituary of his last resident agent, Robert "King" Carter, and learning of the vast personal wealth Carter had amassed, Lord Fairfax decided to place a trusted member of the family in charge of his 5 e6acre Northern Neck proprietary.
 He arranged for William Fairfax to be transferred from Massachusetts to Virginia, to be assigned as that colony's customs collector for the Potomac River and to act as his land agent.